CHN-beta/ovito/doc/manual/advanced_topics/aspherical_particles.rst

 Note that OVITO employs a notation for quaternions that follows the `work of Ken Shoemake <https://www.ljll.math.upmc.fr/~frey/papers/scientific%20visualisation/Shoemake%20K.,%20Quaternions.pdf>`__.
 This convention may slightly differ from other notations you find in the literature (e.g. on `Wikipedia <https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation>`__).
-The four quaternion components :math:`(x, y, z, w)` in OVITO are sometimes interchanged and written as :math:`(q_r,q_i,q_j,q_k) = (w',x',y',z')` instead.
+The four quaternion components :math:`(x, y, z, w)` are sometimes interchanged and written as :math:`(q_r,q_i,q_j,q_k) = (w',x',y',z')` instead.
 Thus, during import of orientational data into OVITO, you may have to remap the four input components of the quaternions to the right target components.

-The ``Orientation`` and ``Aspherical Shape`` particle properties are typically read from data files written by some simulation code.
-The LAMMPS simulation code, for example, allows you to output this information to a dump file using the following LAMMPS script commands:
+The ``Orientation`` and ``Aspherical Shape`` particle properties are typically loaded from data files written by some simulation code.
+The LAMMPS simulation code, for example, allows you to output this per-particle information to a dump file using the following LAMMPS script commands:

 ::